airladon/FigureOne/docs/tutorials/intro.md

-This will introduce some key terms and concepts that are found frequently throughout the documentation.
+This is the [FigureOne](https://github.com/airladon/FigureOne) API refence.
 This is a work in progress and the entire API is not yet documented.

+First, it is useful to introduce some key terms and concepts that are found frequently throughout the documentation.

 #### Figures, Primitives and Collections